COPA-DATA/grafana-iiot-services-api-datasource/README.md

 ## Using the Datasource to query data

-**Important:** Make sure to login via the Identity Service in order to be able to use the Grafana datasource and request data via the Service Grid API.

 To create data queries, this datasource provides a query editor with the following options: